 I became fully engrossed in learning as much as possible about the art world – the history and different art movements, famous artists, the financialization of art, art fairs etc.

 I’ve also decided to teach myself how to draw, as I realized I had never given myself a real shot at it when I was young.
 Having a young son that is creating his first drawings provides me with the perfect opportunity to learn alongside him and spend quality time together.

-However, the one niche that got me really excited about creating my own works is generative art.
+Generative art was how I got started really as it was the most accessible art form due to the NFT connection.
 I started out by collecting a few generative art pieces as part of my NFT journey, then eventually had the pleasure of meeting some top generative artists whom I found to be really deep humans and supremely interesting in their way of thinking.
 The fact that generative art is created by code makes it much more accessible to me.
 In a nutshell, it’s something that I can see myself being able to create, since I’ve studied computer science and spent several years developing software products.

 I do know that I am a very creative person, but so far my only real avenue of expression has been writing, and that has its limitations.
 An image can evoke an instant emotional impact and provide a visual sensorial pleasure that words cannot.

 My plan for becoming immersed in this world is as follows: